Beach dredging will cause job losses, say operators

 Operators have warned that the dredging activities would result in the shutdown of beaches and cause job losses.

-The Chief Executive Officer, Landmark Group, Paul Onwuanibe, said the dredging activities posed an imminent threat to and tourism.
+The Chief Executive Officer, Landmark Group, Paul Onwuanibe, said the dredging activities posed an imminent threat to employment and tourism.

 According to Onwuanibe, beach dredging is not merely an environmental concern, but it also has economic repercussions that could reverberate across various sectors and impact negatively on revenue generation, and employment.